Swivro/ddos-protection-script/README.md

 # DDoS Protection for Linux Machines
 WARNING!!
-This script does not work well with LXD Containers, please only use on KVM-Based VPS's or Bare Metal Servers.
+This script usually does not work properly with LXD/LXC Containers, please only use on KVM-Based VPS's or Bare Metal Servers.

 ## For CentOS/RHEL/AlmaLinux